PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

     * One for count of fish caught
     * One for if we're fishing or not
 * Start simple and then build complexity
-  * Use tools like `az.compare` to justify complexity
+  * Use tools like `az.compare` and LOO to justify complexity

 <!-- #region slideshow={"slide_type": "notes"} -->
 Congratulations again for making it through your final link function.
 In the next section Tomas will talk to you about overdispersion and how we can add even more flexibility in our model when we need it.
 For now though this is the last time you'll hear from me.
 So PyMCheers and let's keep on sampling